Ai Goto

-Ai Goto (後藤 愛, Gotō Ai) is a former Japanese badminton player who is a singles specialist from Gifu Prefecture, Japan.
+Ai Goto (後藤 愛, Gotō Ai) is a Japanese badminton player who is a singles specialist.
 Now she works at the human resources department NTT East badminton club.
 She was the women's singles champion at the 2009 Osaka International tournament.
 At the BWF Grand Prix tournament, she was a semifinalist at the 2010 Dutch Open, 2011 Russian Open, and at the 2011 Indonesia Masters.
 Goto also competed at the 2010 Asian Games in Guangzhou, China.